 Marisol Argueta de Barillas

-Head of the Regional Agenda, Latin America; Member of the Executive Committee at World Economic Forum.
+Head of Latin America and Member of the Executive Committee at World Economic Forum.
 Lawyer and career ambassador.
 Formerly: Minister of Foreign Affairs of El Salvador; Director-General for Foreign Policy of El Salvador; Minister Counsellor, Embassy of El Salvador, Washington DC; Deputy Permanent Representative of El Salvador to the UN, New York.
-JD, Universidad Dr Jose M. Delgado; Postgraduate in Diplomacy, University of Oxford; further specialized studies, International Peace Academy, Harvard University, Columbia University and Wharton Business School.
+JD, Universidad Dr Jose M. Delgado; Postgraduate in Diplomacy, University of Oxford; further specialized studies, International Peace Academy, Harvard University and Wharton Business School.
 Assistant Professor of Constitutional Law and Political Law.
-Member: Central American Leadership Initiative, Aspen Institute; Young Global Leader, World Economic Forum.
-Advisory Board, Latin America Program, Woodrow Wilson Center, Washington D.C.; Global Council CIPPEC, Buenos Aires, Argentina.
+Member: Central American Leadership Initiative, Aspen Institute; Young Global Leader alumna, World Economic Forum.
+Advisory Board, Latin America Program, Woodrow Wilson Center, Washington D.C.; Advisory Board United Nations Development Program (UNDP) for Latin America and the Caribbean; Global Council CIPPEC, Buenos Aires, Argentina.
 Author of articles on international affairs and regional integration.
-Recipient of awards from Spain, Mexico, Colombia, Peru, Guatemala, Costa Rica, Panama, Italy and the USA.
+Recipient of national awards from Spain, Mexico, Colombia, Peru, Guatemala, Costa Rica, Panama, Italy and the USA.

 BA in Physics, University of Chicago; PhD in Applied Physics, California Institute of Technology.
 Currently, Irani Chair of Engineering and Professor of Chemical Engineering and Materials Science, University of Southern California.
 Director of O'Brien Nanofabrication Laboratory.
 Research is focused on advanced functional materials for integrated photonics for telecommunications and cancer diagnostics/prognostics.
 Fellow: OSA.
 PECASE, NIH New Innovator, ONR Young Investigator Awardee.
 Northrop Grumman Faculty Fellow.